elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_65.md

 ### Result

-The knob potentiometer allows you to control the rhythm of the drummer's strikes.
+The knob trimpot allows you to control the rhythm of the drummer's strikes.

 ![](./images/neza-inventor-s-kit-case-65.gif)